- PhD, Agrobiology & Agrochemistry, University of Naples Federico II

 - MS, Plant Production & Pathology, University of Naples Federico II

 - BS, Plant Production, University of Naples Federico II

-Dr. Vincenzo Antignani graduated magna cum laude from the University of Naples "Federico II" (Italy) with a Bachelor of Science in Ethnobotany and Master of Science in Allelopathy and Plant Pathology.
-In 2009 he moved to Blacksburg, VA, where he worked as visiting Ph.D. student at Virginia Bioinformatics Institute (Virginia Tech).
+Dr. Vincenzo Antignani graduated magna cum laude from the University of Naples "Federico II" (Italy) with a Bachelor of Science in Ethnobotany and a Master of Science in Allelopathy and Plant Pathology.
+In 2009 he moved to Blacksburg, VA, where he worked as a visiting Ph.D. student at Virginia Bioinformatics Institute (Virginia Tech).
 In January 2011 he completed his Ph.D. with a dissertation on “Trafficking of Virulence Factors in Plant and Human Cells”.
 After completion of his Ph.D., he worked as a post-doctoral research assistant at Virginia Tech and at the University of Michigan focusing on RabGTPases-mediated plant immunity.
-Before joining the faculty at Bob Jones University, he served as an assistant lecturer, lab instructor and guest speaker in Italy and in the US.
-Dr. Antignani has published papers in various scientific journals covering topics in plant biology, plant pathology, fungal biology, plant ecology, soil ecology and biochemistry.
+Before joining the faculty at Bob Jones University, he served as an assistant lecturer, lab instructor, and guest speaker in Italy and the US.
+Dr. Antignani has published papers in various scientific journals covering topics in plant biology, plant pathology, fungal biology, plant ecology, soil ecology, and biochemistry.

 As a member of the science faculty at BJU, Dr. Antignani believes that his main responsibilities are: i. to facilitate the expression of personal skills and talents; ii. share his experience and knowledge in the biological field; iii. support the intellectual growth of every single student by stimulating critical thinking.